Jacksonville, Florida: Rail

 Amtrak, the national passenger rail system, provides daily service from the Jacksonville Amtrak Station on Clifford Lane in the northwest section of the city.
-Two trains presently stop there, the Silver Meteor and Silver Star.
+Two trains presently stop there, the Silver Meteor and Silver Star (temporarily replaced by the Floridian).
 Jacksonville was also served by the thrice-weekly Sunset Limited and the daily Silver Palm.
 Service on the Silver Palm was cut back to Savannah, Georgia in 2002.
 The Sunset Limited route was truncated at San Antonio, Texas as a result of the track damage in the Gulf Coast area caused by Hurricane Katrina on August 28, 2005.
-Service was restored as far east as New Orleans by late October 2005, but Amtrak has opted not to fully restore service into Florida.
+Service on the Sunset Limited was restored as far east as New Orleans by late October 2005.

 Jacksonville is the headquarters of two significant freight railroads.
 CSX Transportation, owns a large building on the downtown riverbank that is a significant part of the skyline.
-Florida East Coast Railway and RailAmerica also call Jacksonville home.
+Florida East Coast Railway also call Jacksonville home.
+The Jacksonville Port Terminal Railroad is also based in Jacksonville.
+Norfolk Southern's Valdosta District also serves Jacksonville.